parsae80/MMOA-RAG-comp579/README.md

 To deploy the retrieval model, execute the following:

 1. Ensure the code in `./flask_server.py` is properly configured.
-2. Start the retrieval model API by running:
+2. Start the retrieval model API by running in one server:
    ```bash
    bash run_server.sh
    ```